Codecademy/docs/content/ai/concepts/search-algorithms/terms/AI_Hll_Climbing/hill-climbing.md

 ---
 Title: 'Hill climbing'
 Description: 'Hill climbing is a simple local search algorithm used in optimization problems.
+It is inspired by the metaphor of climbing a hill to reach the peak.'
 Subjects:
   - 'AI'
   - 'Data Science'